JITHESH006/M2_EMBSYS/Requirements/README.md

 ## WHAT
 Warmed seats for more solace.
 ## WHEN
-Exceptionally powerful during cold winters.
+Exceptionally powerful during cold winters and hot summers.
 ## WHERE
 In the seats of the vehicle.
 ## HOW
-Warming framework inside the seat
+cooling framework inside the seat
 # HLR
 |ID|Descrption|Status|
 |--|----------|------|